9.B.39 The Long Chain Fatty Acid Translocase (lcFAT) Family

 energy storage, and gut fat absorption (see above) (Smith et al. 2008; Tran et al. 2011).

 Leptin has been shown to increase fatty acid oxidation and intramuscular triacylglycerol hydrolysis.
 Chronic leptin administration decreases fatty acid uptake and reduces mRNA levels of FAT/CD36 in rat skeletal muscle (Steinberg et al., 2002).
-The plasma membrane-associated fatty acid binding protein (FABPpm), also implicated in fatty acid transport, was also expressed at reduced levels following leptin treatment.
+The plasma membrane-associated fatty acid binding protein (FABPpm), also implicated in fatty acid transport, was expressed at reduced levels following leptin treatment.
 It acts as a fatty acid sink once fatty acids have crossed the plasma membrane.

-CD36 transmembrane proteins are reported to have diverse roles in lipid uptake, cell adhesion and pathogen sensing (see above).
+CD36 is reported to have diverse roles in lipid uptake, cell adhesion and pathogen sensing (see above).
 A Drosophila CD36 homologue, sensory neuron membrane protein 1 (SNMP1), has been shown to facilitate detection of lipid-derived pheromones by their cognate receptors in olfactory cilia.
 Gomez-Diaz et al. 2016 showed that SNMP1's ectodomain is essential, but intracellular and transmembrane domains are dispensable, for cilia localization and pheromone-evoked responses.
 SNMP1 can be substituted by mammalian CD36, whose ectodomain can interact with insect pheromones.
 Homology modelling, using the mammalian LIMP-2 structure as template, revealed a putative tunnel in the SNMP1 ectodomain that is sufficiently large to accommodate pheromone molecules.
 Amino-acid substitutions predicted to block this tunnel diminished pheromone sensitivity.
 Gomez-Diaz et al. 2016 proposed a model in which SNMP1 funnels hydrophobic pheromones from the extracellular fluid to integral membrane receptors.

 The reaction believed to be catalyzed or facilitated by CD36 is: